swisskyrepo/PayloadsAllTheThings/XSS injection/XSS in Angular.md

 # XSS in Angular

+The following payloads are based on Client Side Template Injection.

 ## Stored/Reflected XSS - Simple alert

 > Angular as of version 1.6 have removed the sandbox altogether